imunderthetree/NNMinst/README.md

-# NMIST Digit Recognition
+# NNMINST Digit Recognition

-NMIST is an end-to-end Arabic handwritten digit recognition project.
+NNMINST is an end-to-end Arabic handwritten digit recognition project.
 It trains a TensorFlow/Keras MLP classifier on the MAHDBase dataset, exports the model to TensorFlow Lite, and runs inference inside a Flutter app for camera, gallery, and drawing-canvas input.